At Roundwood Park School home learning is set regularly for a number of excellent reasons:

 - Do let us know if your son or daughter does not appear to be doing enough home learning.
 Sometimes this is due to a ‘quality’ problem (the same home learning can take some students 10 minutes and others two hours!), sometimes it may mean that it is not being recorded.
 There should not normally be any period of more than a day or so without home learning.

-- Please write a note to the form teacher or subject teacher in the planner or in the exercise book if there is any good reason why your child has not been able to complete the home learning.
+- Please write a note to the subject teacher in the exercise book if there is any good reason why your child has not been able to complete the home learning.
 Teachers will normally initial to say that they have seen a note.

 Home Learning Timetables